Does COVID-19 transmit through sperm?

 Donor sperm can be used safely during COVID-19

 During the pandemic, many fertility treatments have been postponed or cancelled due to the uncertainness of transmission of the virus.

 This new study brings great news to both couples having fertility treatment with partner sperm, but also singles and couples using donor sperm for their treatment.

 In the unlikely event that a donor should have carried the Coronavirus at the time of the donation, it would still be safe to use sperm for fertility treatment.
 There would be no risk of transmitting the virus to the woman according to this new study.

 Does COVID-19 affect sperm quality?

-Another question that has been raised recently is whether the Coronavirus affects men’s sperm motility and quality.
+Another question that has been raised recently is whether the Coronavirus affects men's sperm motility, quality, or their sperm count.
 It is well known that a period of illness, especially with fever, can affect men’s sperm cell’s negatively for some time.
 But does the new pandemic virus have any long term effect on men’s reproduction?

 Previous studies have suggested that COVID-19 does affect sperm quality.
 However, experts have criticized the studies for being too small and not being transparent enough.